-One of our sweet new neighbors brought us a large bowl of strawberries that they picked at Marburger Orchards.
-So, I wanted to share on how to quick freeze these babies in case you won’t be using them immediately.
+It’s strawberry season y’all!
+And why go buy your own when you have sweet new neighbors that will bring you a large bowl that they picked at Marburger Orchards.
+LOL.
+Here I am sharing how to quick freeze these babies in case you won’t be using them immediately.
 AND if you do want to use ’em right away, I’ve got a recipe for you from Food n Wine for strawberry almond scones that are perfectly delicious!

 FAST FREEZE Steps:

-STRAWBERRY ALMOND SCONES (adapted from Food n Wine)
+These STRAWBERRY ALMOND SCONES are adapted from Food n Wine.

 Preheat the oven to 400° and line 2 baking sheets with parchment paper.
 In a large bowl, combine the all-purpose and whole wheat pastry flours with the granulated sugar, baking powder, baking soda and salt.
 Using a pastry blender or 2 knives, cut in the butter until the mixture resembles coarse meal.
 Stir in the 1 1/4 cups of buttermilk and carefully fold in the sliced strawberries.